w3f/Grants-Program/applications/ParaSpell_follow-up2.md

 UI is purposely designed to be as simple as possible.
 This guarantees, that all tasks can be done quickly and without extended searching.
 All necessary screens also feature notifications which will as a milestone explain be callback reactive.
 The loading screen is only present on the first application & network startup, once accessing the same screen after the application was loaded it will be skipped automatically.
 The screen serves to register necessary assets in parachain nodes.
 This is only required to be run once per network startup.

-SDK currently handles transfers to 42 compatible Parachains (ones that have xTokens pallet) ([Beta-pre-release ParaSpell SDK](https://github.com/paraspell/sdk/tree/beta-pre-release)) and also can transfer to both Relay chains.
+SDK currently handles transfers to 42 compatible Parachains (all XCM Palletts) ([ParaSpell SDK](https://github.com/paraspell/sdk/)) and also can transfer to both Relay chains.
 It is easy to construct calls as is but we want to make it even easier and more developer friendly.

 #### Technology Stack  💻️
 -   Vue.js